 Remember to Reach Out

 Schedule calls at least once a week.
 Your coach can only help you if you reach out.
-You can also text your coach between calls to send updates and get support.
+You can also message your coach between calls to send updates and get support.

 What are my coach’s responsibilities to me?

 Making you feel heard, helping you remove roadblocks, and seeing new opportunities for growth.

 Helping you find success and fulfillment in your career.

 Showing up prepared, on time, and going above and beyond to help you track your progress.

 Providing a clear plan of action and the support you need to follow through.

 Each career coach is unique, so think about the coaching styles you’ll thrive with.
 Don’t put too much pressure on yourself to make the perfect choice.
 We encourage you to explore other coaches if your current coach isn’t meeting your needs.